hivejs/docs/setup/installation.md

 (Note: This doesn't work on windows.
 I'm not a good batch coder.
 If you are -- any contributions are greatly appreciated.
 Otherwise, you'll have to dig through the directories: Currently babel is [only enabled](https://github.com/hivejs/hive-ui/blob/master/index.js#L42) for modules that start with  `redux`, `flux` or  `reducers`.
 Go through all directories that start with these words and delete the file called `.babelrc`.)

 ## Adjust the settings
 Open `config/default.json` in the editor of your choice and adjust the settings as you please.
-It is also possible to define settings only for specific environments by adding them to the respecitve config file in the config folder (`development.json`, `test.json` and `production.json`).

 ## Run it
 Phew.
 All set.
 Now, how do we get this thing started?